How to... Connect with a digital audience

 Written by Empowered Musician panellist and music industry expert Chris Cooke from CMU.

-The How to… series builds on the practical industry advice on offer at The Empowered Musician event, highlighting the skills and knowledge you need to succeed in your music career.
+The How to… series builds on the practical industry advice on offer our The Empowered Musician event, highlighting the skills and knowledge you need to succeed in your music career.
 If you're already an ISM member, you can log in and access the full guides.

 The guides include: